evolucionario/bigbirdtree/README.md

 # Big Bird Tree Project

-Code for assembling a time-scaled phylogeny of 9,072 bird species including recently extinct species.
+The code in this repository is used to assemble a comprehensive time-tree of birds inclusing most extant species and several extinc species.
+The strategy is to build a time-scaled "backbone" tree using maximum likelihood time-tree estimation methods and calibration densities derived from the fossil record using the `CladeDate` package in R (Claramunt 2022).
+The tree is then completed using subclade phylogenies from the literaure or newly inferred from sequence data in GenBank, which are time-scaled or re-scaled based on shared nodes with the backnone tree, and then grafted into the backnone tree.
+See Claramunt et al. (2025) for further details.

 ## Current Version: RAG genes backbone

 The current version uses a backbnone tree of all bird families inferred from an alignment of Recombination Activation Genes (RAG1 and RAG2).
 The backbone tree was time-scaled using 33 calibration nodes with calibration densities derived from the fossil record using the `CladeDate` package in R (Claramunt 2022).
 Time scaling was performed using `chronos` (Paradis 2013).

 Phylogenies of subclades were newly inferred from sequences deposited in GenBank using PyPHLAWD (Smith & Walker 2019) or obtained from previous studies as follow: Tinamidae (Almeida et al., 2022), Galliformes (Kimball et al., 2021), Charadriiformes (Černý & Natale, 2022), Coraciiformes (McCullough et al., 2019), Picidae (Shakya et al., 2017), Psittaciformes (Smith et al., 2023), Tyranni (Harvey et al., 2020), Melliphagidae (Marki et al., 2017), Corvides (McCullough et al., 2022) Sylvioidea (Cai et al., 2019), Alaudidae (Alström et al., 2023), Pycnonotidae (Shakya & Sheldon, 2017), Ploceidae (De Silva et al., 2019), Estrildidae (Olsson & Alström, 2020) and Emberizoidea (Barker et al., 2015).
 Subclades were then grafted into the the backbone tree after time scaling based on a shared node in the backbone tree.
+See Claramunt et al. (2025) for further details.

 Current versions of the tree: